Bayesian estimation in multiple comparisons

 5 Discussion and conclusion

 Not long ago, Plonsky (2013) pointed out that research in second language acquisition relies on a narrow range of statistical methods.
-Fortunately, it seems that the field is slowly moving towards more comprehensive methods, such as full-fledged regression analysis with random effects (Cabrelli & Pichan, 2021; Garcia, 2020).
-Consequently, as we abandoned ANOVAs and post-hoc tests, the use of multiple comparisons seems to have lost some of its popularity.
+Fortunately, it seems that the field is slowly moving towards more comprehensive methods, such as full-fledged regression analysis with random effects (Cabrelli & Pichan, 2021; Cunnings, 2012; Garcia, 2020).
+Consequently, as we reduced the use of ANOVAs and post-hoc tests, multiple comparisons seem to have lost some of their popularity.
 In this paper, I hope to have shown how we can embrace better models and still make use of multiple comparisons when they make sense given our research questions.
 After all, sometimes multiple comparisons are exactly what we want in a second language study.

-As discussed at the beginning of the paper, one key element involved in multiple comparisons is the notion of type I error, which is in turn connected to the assumption that the null hypothesis (\(H_0\)) is true.
+One key element involved in multiple comparisons when we focus on hypothesis testing is the notion of Type I error, which is based on the assumption that the null hypothesis (\(H_0\)) is true.
 In our scenario, under \(H_0\), the effects of our conditions would be zero (\(\beta = 0\)).
-While the traditional type I error is not an issue in appropriate hierarchical Bayesian models, we should perhaps rethink the type I error paradigm in question.
-As pointed out in Gelman et al. (2012), our starting point under this pradigm (that the effect is exactly zero) is already suboptimal: we rarely believe that an effect is exactly zero, or that there’s absolutely no differences between groups.
+While the notion of Type I error is less problematic in appropriately defined hierarchical models (e.g., Fig. 2), we should perhaps rethink the utility of the Type I error paradigm to begin with.
+As pointed out in Gelman et al. (2012), our starting point under this paradigm (that the effect is exactly zero) is already suboptimal: we rarely believe that an effect is exactly zero, or that there’s absolutely no differences between groups.
 Instead, the authors argue that the direction of an effect is a more relevant point to consider: for example, if we assume that \(\beta > 0\) but, in reality, \(\beta < 0\)—this is what Gelman & Tuerlinckx (2000) call “type S errors” (S represents the sign of an effect).
 In addition to type S errors, the authors propose type M errors, which pertain to the magnitude of an effect: suppose an effect is very strong but we conclude it is close to zero in an experiment.
-Both type S and type M errors are proposed as replacements for the type I error paradigm, and both are, according to the proponents, “at least substantially ameliorated” in hierarchical Bayesian models (Gelman et al., 2012, p.
+Both type S and type M errors are proposed as replacements for the Type I error paradigm, and both are, according to the proponents, “at least substantially ameliorated” in hierarchical Bayesian models (Gelman et al., 2012, p.
 195).

 Finally, this paper can be summarized in two recommendations for those wishing to include multiple comparisons in their analyses.
-First, when running regression models, we should favour hierarchical models (e.g., Barr et al., 2013).
-This decision alone already addresses several issues discussed at length in the literature of quantitative methods (Garcia, 2021; Gelman & Hill, 2006; Sonderegger, 2023; Winter, 2019), including the typical criticisms raised in the context of multiple comparisons and type I errors (Gelman et al., 2012; Gelman & Tuerlinckx, 2000).
+First, when running regression models, we should favor hierarchical models (e.g., Barr et al., 2013) whenever appropriate given the data at hand.
+This decision alone already addresses several issues discussed at length in the literature of quantitative methods (Garcia, 2021; Gelman & Hill, 2006; Sonderegger, 2023; Winter, 2019), including the typical criticisms raised in the context of multiple comparisons and Type I errors (Gelman et al., 2012; Gelman & Tuerlinckx, 2000).
 Second, researchers should explore multiple comparisons whenever such comparisons make sense given the research question under examination.
 With the appropriate model, this can be accomplished without the typical corrections employed in the literature.
-Importantly, researchers should not fear that a Bayesian approach may be less conservative than a typical Frequentist approach: as pointed out in Gelman (2016), “[…] with normal data and a normal prior centred at 0, the Bayesian interval is always more likely to include zero, compared to the classical interval; hence we can say that Bayesian inference is more conservative, in being less likely to result in claims with confidence”.
+Importantly, researchers should not fear that a Bayesian approach may be less conservative than a typical Frequentist approach: as pointed out in Gelman (2016), “[…] with normal data and a normal prior centered at 0, the Bayesian interval is always more likely to include zero, compared to the classical interval; hence we can say that Bayesian inference is more conservative, in being less likely to result in claims with confidence”.

-As the models discussed in this paper become more popular in the field of second language acquisition, researchers have a lot to gain in terms of flexibility in their statistical methods—the approach presented above can be easily adapted to any Bayesian model.
+As the models discussed in this paper become more popular in the field of second language acquisition, researchers have a lot to gain in terms of flexibility in their statistical methods—the approach presented above can be easily adapted to any Bayesian model (e.g., logistic, ordinal, and Poisson regressions).
 Crucially, these models provide comprehensive results that are not only more reliable, but which can also directly inform future studies through the use of priors—just as they can be informed by past research in the field.
-Finally, by not needing to correct nor adjust p-values in multiple comparisons, we do not lose power in our analyses—yet another important benefit of the approach discussed in this paper.

 Acknowledgments

 The idea for this paper originated from a workshop I gave at the PhonLab group at Harvard during a research visit in March 2024.
 Thanks to Katie Franich for her comments and questions during the workshop.
-Thanks also to Ronaldo Lima Jr. for useful comments and suggestions.
 The visit was made possible by the Programme de mobilité professorale at Université Laval (grant number: DR140407).
+Thanks also to Ronaldo Lima Jr. for his comments and suggestions.
+Special thanks to João Veríssimo and to Rainer Düsing, whose detailed comments greatly improved this manuscript.

 Copyright © 2024 Guilherme Duarte Garcia